wiz0u/WTelegramBot/README.md

 If you want to store a message text with entities, I recommend you [convert it to/from HTML/Markdown](https://wiz0u.github.io/WTelegramClient/EXAMPLES#markdown), using WTelegramClient helper classes `HtmlText` & `Markdown`
 - Texts in Markdown (V1) will be parsed as MarkdownV2. some discrepancy or error may arise due to reserved characters

+### Making the library more easy to use, backward-compatibility friendly

+As versions goes, the Telegram.Bot library has tend to break existing code.
+I've tried to restore what use to make the Telegram.Bot library attractive

+- Implicit/easiers constructors to simplify your code:
+  - `int` instead of `ReplyParameters` when you just want to reply to a message
+  - `int`/`string`/`Stream` for `InputFile`, instead of having to call complex construction methods
+  - `InputFile` instead of `InputMedia*` when you don't need to associate caption or such
+- no more enforcing `init;` properties, so you can adjust the content of fields as you wish or modify a structure returned by the API (before passing it to API)
+- Removing some unjustified [Obsolete] tags
+- Not pushing you towards silly Request-based constructors

 ## How to access the advanced features?